top of page

 Cheating can be, but is not limited to:

-• OOCly lying to other players about how something works to gain an advantage.
+• OOCly lying about mechanics to gain an advantage.

 5. Don't be a Bad Actor